The Coconut tree is a member of the Palm family (Arecaceae) bearing fibrous dry drupe.

 Similarly, Australian Ivy Palm poses toxins like terpenoids, saponin, and insoluble oxalates that irritate the oral cavity (mouth, tongue, and lips) with excessive drooling and difficulty swallowing in pets.

-Unlike others, Coconut trees don’t pose any toxins but are enjoyed for their refreshing sweet water and mellow endocarp.
+Besides, Coconut trees don’t pose any toxins but are enjoyed for their refreshing sweet water and endocarp.
+Yet, the heavy drupe gravitating could be a threat to pedestrians.

 Nevertheless, contact the American Association of Poison Control Center at (800) 222-1222 or ASPCA Poison Center at (800) 426-4435 for pet poisoning.

-FAQs About Coconut Tree and Palm Tree
+FAQs About Coconut & Palm Tree

 Do Coconuts grow on Palm trees?